Appendix A - Appendix A to Part 228—Requirements of the Hours of Service Act: Statement of Agency Policy and Interpretation

 communication of train orders

 Covered Service.
 The handling of orders governing the movement of trains is the second type of covered service.
-This provision of the Act applies to any operator, train dispatcher or other employee who by the use of the telegraph, telephone, radio, or any other electical or mechanical device dispatches, reports, transmits, receives, or delivers orders pertaining to or affecting train movements.
+This provision of the Act applies to any operator, train dispatcher or other employee who by the use of the telegraph, telephone, radio, or any other electrical or mechanical device dispatches, reports, transmits, receives, or delivers orders pertaining to or affecting train movements.

 The approach of the law is functional.
 Thus, though a yardmaster normally is not covered by this provision, a yardmaster or other employee who performs any of the specified service during a duty tour is subject to the limitations on service for that entire tour.